C1-inhibitor

 C1-inhibitor (C1-inh, C1 esterase inhibitor) is a protease inhibitor belonging to the serpin superfamily.
-Its main function is the inhibition of the complement system to prevent spontaneous activation but also as the major regulator of the contact system.
-C1-inhibitor is an acute-phase protein that circulates in blood at levels of around 0.25 g/L. The levels rise ~2-fold during inflammation.
-C1-inhibitor irreversibly binds to and inactivates C1r and C1s proteases in the C1 complex of classical pathway of complement.
-MASP-1 and MASP-2 proteases in MBL complexes of the lectin pathway are also inactivated.
-This way, C1-inhibitor prevents the proteolytic cleavage of later complement components C4 and C2 by C1 and MBL.
-Although named after its complement inhibitory activity, C1-inhibitor also inhibits proteases of the fibrinolytic, clotting, and kinin pathways.
-Note that C1-inhibitor is the most important physiological inhibitor of plasma kallikrein, fXIa, and fXIIa.
+Its main function is the inhibition of the complement system (C1r, C1s) to prevent spontaneous activation but also as the major regulator of the contact system (PK, FXIIa, and FXIa).

 Proteomics

 C1-inhibitor is the largest member among the serpin superfamily of proteins.
 It can be noted that, unlike most family members, C1-inhibitor has a 2-domain structure.
 The C-terminal serpin domain is similar to other serpins, which is the part of C1-inhibitor that provides the inhibitory activity.
 The N-terminal domain (also some times referred to as the N-terminal tail) is not essential for C1-inhibitor to inhibit proteases.
 This domain has no similarity to other proteins.
 C1-inhibitor is highly glycosylated, bearing both N- and O-glycans.
 N-terminal domain is especially heavily glycosylated.

-Genetics

-The human C1-inhibitor gene (SERPING1) is located on the eleventh chromosome (11q11-q13.1).